oconnor0/BeaconRoad/Book/430-Downtime.md

 Your healer rolls (perhaps **Utter** or **Craft** for a Character with the healing special ability, or the **Quality Level** of an NPC) versus a **Risky** (11) target number and then you Recover based on the roll: **Failure**: Recover 1×, **Success**: Recover 2×, **Critical**: Recover 2× + *Critical multiplier*.

 You may heal yourself by rolling against a **Desperate** (16) target number, but you take 2 stress when you do so.
-You can also choose to simply tough it out and attempt to heal without any treatment---in this case, take 1 stress and suffer Disadvantage on the Action Roll.
+You can also choose to simply tough it out and attempt to heal without any treatment---in this case, take 1 stress and suffer Snag on the Action Roll.

 Note that it's the recovering Character that takes the Recovery Activity.
 Healing someone else does not cost a Downtime Activity for the healer.